xdevplatform/Gnip-Trend-Detection/README.md

 which specifies what the software will do, including the size of the final time buckets and the trend detection technique and parameter values.

+NOTE: be sure that your current directory is in your Python path.
+For example, run:

+``export PYTHONPATH=`pwd` ``

+from the repository directory.

 The first step to to use the "rebin" script to get appropriately and evenly sized time buckets.
 Let's use 2-hour buckets and put the output (which is pickled) back in the the example directory.